-Note: Fifty-nine percent of private crossings were not coded for warning device types and 1.8% of private crossings were not coded for private crossing development types.
+Note: 59% of private crossings were not coded for warning device types and 1.8% of private crossings were not coded for private crossing development types.

 Figure 11.
 Number of Private Crossings Equipped with Warning Devices by Type of Crossing, November 2006